adrelanos/aeternity-wiki/Home.md

 Contributors will be able to use their AE after Phase 2 is complete (most probably in the form of an [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) token on the [Ethereum](https://en.wikipedia.org/wiki/Ethereum) network).

 The contributor portion will comprise eighty-two percent of the initial æternity AE tokens.
-Seventeen percent of funds will be allocated to [Aeternity Anstalt](http://kundmachungen.li/AktuellsteNeugr%C3%BCndungen/Details?nr=FL00025283581&Firma=AETERNITY+ANSTALT&ort=Triesen&datum=11.11.2016), the foundation and the founding team, and one percent will be allocated holders of BTC or ETH, accessible when the æternity blockchain launches.
+Seventeen percent of funds will be allocated to [Aeternity Anstalt](http://kundmachungen.li/AktuellsteNeugr%C3%BCndungen/Details?nr=FL00025283581&Firma=AETERNITY+ANSTALT&ort=Triesen&datum=11.11.2016), the foundation and the founding team, and one percent will be allocated to holders of BTC or ETH, accessible when the æternity blockchain launches.

 All will be recorded on the Ethereum Blockchain by a standard [multisig escrow contract](https://en.wikipedia.org/wiki/Multisignature).
 The AE tokens for the team will be [time-locked](https://www.ethereum.org/dao#time-locked-multisig).